liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 Selectors
 +++++++++

-This section describes which selectors should be used for different object types.
+This section describes which selectors must be used for different object types.
 All classes are lowercase and hyphen-separated.

 -  widget: class (no prefix)